IV-Housing/IV_Housing/team/RETROS.md

 * A brief assessment of how it went: The main focus on the retro was to keep each other informed and to not look too much into the future (rather we should focus on the MVP for now).
 * What advice would you give to the next person leading a retro based on what you learned today?: Google Doc is helpful.
 Have it ready before each retro.

+  # Retro 05/04/20

+* Led by: Congyuan Sun
+* Present:
+* Absent:

+## Action item

+* a goal:
+* a change:
+* a measurement:

+## Retro Assessment

+* A brief description of what retro outline or process you used:
+* A brief assessment of how it went:
+* What advice would you give to the next person leading a retro based on what you learned today?: